 Giant has a huge range of mountain bikes with 27.5in (650b) wheels – more than 40 of its models currently feature the middle-sized wheels.

-It’s clear that Giant has committed to 27.5in, and the company has just released two of the most exciting bikes on the scene – the Reign 27.5, an enduro-focussed ripper, and the all-new Glory 27.5 downhill bike.
+It’s clear that Giant has committed to 27.5in, and the company has just released two of the most exciting bikes on the scene – the Reign 27.5, an enduro-focused ripper, and the all-new Glory 27.5 downhill bike.